hmito/esj72web/web/basic_information.md

 - All meeting events except Poster session are held on-site.
 	- All presentations are to be given on-site.
 All presentations must be made onsite using the [presentation PCs provided at the venue](for_presentation#notice).
 	- Online presentations are not allowed at the sessions due to technical difficulties.
 For details, please refer to [here](regist_session#online-support).
-- Poster session is available for viewing on the conference platform throughout the conference period.
+- Poster session is available online for viewing on the conference platform throughout the conference period.
+All poster presenters are required to upload their online posters to the conference platform by 23:59 on March 11.
 Additionally, those who wish may also display their posters on-site.
 	-  The online poster presentation will take the form of a ‘viewing period’ of approximately three days from 12-14 March before the conference.
 There will be no core time and the opinion exchange forum (video call function) will not be available, but the text chat function will be available.
 	- Core time will be available for on-site participants.
 	- For more information, see [Guidelines for poster presentation](for_presentation#poster-presentation).